Last year we helped 604,885 children, young people and families. And we could not have done it without the generous support of donors like you

 We’re here for as many children as possible, but more and more families are struggling.
 Government funding only goes so far.
 There are often limits on how we can spend this money, and we can’t always rely on it long term.

-A dedicated account manager will work with you to tailor your support to an area of need that fits your interests.
-There are many ways to get involved and feel part of these projects:
+If you kindly donate £5,000 or more, you will have a dedicated account manager who will tailor your support to an area of need that fits your interests.

-- Visits to introduce you to front-line staff, who will bring to life the stories of the children and young people we support.
+- The chance to meet our front-line staff, who will bring to life the stories of the children and young people we support.
+As well as our ambassadors, senior volunteers and staff.

 - Recognition for your giving in our communications and on the website (if this is something you’d like).